create3000/x_ite/docs/_posts/components/Picking/PickableGroup.md

 PickableGroup is a Grouping node that can contain most nodes.
 PickableGroup contains children that are marked as having a given classification of picking types, and can also enable or disable picking of the children.

-The PickableGroup node belongs to the **Picking** component and its default container field is *children.* It is available since X3D version 3.2 or later.
+The PickableGroup node belongs to the **Picking** component and its default container field is *children.* It is available from X3D version 3.2 or later.

 ## Hierarchy